capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 If there are any people new to the dev meetings, give them a warm welcome and have them introduce themselves, ask what they do with SC, etc.

 Usually there will be something to discuss.
 If not, go around and get a review of what everyone did in the past week of development, and see if that sparks any discussions.

+Meetings are **90 minutes long**.
+Be respectful of people's time and try not to go over that!

 # Templates